On the top right, you’ll see a green button with a gift icon labeled “Donate!” Click on it.

 I’m offering this summary only because I have something vaguely related that I’d like to share, and I’d like to refer back to this discussion.
 I hope you enjoyed this summary.

-Last year, in the early buildup to the election (January 2016), I posted an article on Daily Kos titled “What Donald Trump and Jimmy Carter have in common”.
-At that time, the Republicans hadn’t settled on Trump yet.
-Only a contrarian (like me) would suggest that Trump might not merely win the primary, but he might even be able to win the general election.
+In January 2016, before either Hillary Clinton or Donald Trump had secured their nominations, I posted an article on Daily Kos titled “What Donald Trump and Jimmy Carter have in common”.
+Since Republicans hadn’t settled on Trump yet, many Democrats were not-so-secretly hoping that Trump would win the nomination.
+I felt pretty alone in suggesting that Trump might not merely win the primary, but he might even be able to win the general election.
 That filled me with dread, but took comfort in the conventional wisdom of the day that Trump couldn’t win.

 The comparison of Carter to Trump in 2016 still holds true today in 2017.
-Though that gave me dread in 2016, it gives me hope in 2017.
+Though that gave me dread in 2016, it gives me hope looking forward to the 2018 election.
 Let’s revisit the topic, because the subsequent election of 1980 holds lessons about 2020 that feel less dreadful IF we learn from history.

 Departed deity that was in charge in the receding party’s glory days 1976 : FDR (Democratic President: 1933–1945)